 Antonias Royal Icing

-I am a southern girl and I was born and raised in the hills of Tennessee.
-In the south, we have a saying, “If it ain’t broke, don’t fix it!”
-Well, isn’t that true?
-If something works don’t mess with it.
-That is how I feel about my royal icing recipe.
+I am a Southern girl and I was born and raised in the hills of Tennessee.
+In the south, we have a saying that goes like this, “If it ain’t broke, don’t fix it!”
+Well, isn’t that the true?
+If something works don’t mess with it and that is why I don’t mess with my royal icing recipe.

-I have only tried 2 and I like them both.
+I have only tried two royal icing recipes and I liked them both.
 Each one offers something a little different but I am going to share my go-to recipe.
 It is called Antonia’s 74 Royal Icing Recipe.
 I don’t follow the recipe step by step because I found a way I like a little better.
 You can play around with it and find what works best for you.

 Supplies for Antonia’s Royal Icing Recipe:

 2.25 pounds of Confectioners’ Sugar or Powdered Sugar

 ¾ cup of water